 Some of the most critical exceptions that landlords should know about include the following:

-- Landlords are allowed to ask whether any children will be occupying the building if there is more than one family unit living in the property.
+- Landlords can ask whether children will occupy the building if more than one family lives on the property.

 - Landlords can ask about the applicant’s age if the property is an age-specific community.
 For example, there might be a senior living community where the age of the residents matters.

-- As per 42 US Code § 3607 (a), the landlord can ask about the potential tenant’s religious beliefs if a religious organization controls the property.
+- The landlord can ask about the potential tenant’s religious beliefs if a religious organization controls the property.
+[3]

-Per the Federal Fair Housing Act and the North Carolina State Fair Housing Act, several questions are not permitted (apart from the exceptions above).
+Per the Federal and State Fair Housing Act, several questions are not permitted (apart from the exceptions above).
+They include:

 - Race, color, or national origin